Xinglab/TEQUILA-seq/README.md

 #### Install

-1. Enter `TEQUILA-seq_analysis` folder.
+1. Enter `TEQUILA-seq` folder.
 2. Modify `CONDA_ENV_PREFIX` paths in [set_env_vars.sh](set_env_vars.sh)
 3. Install other dependencies using conda: `./install`.
 4. Manually install following packages:
     + argparse: `conda install -c conda-forge configargparse`
-5. Copy reference genome sequence and annotation to the folder: `cp -r /mnt/isilon/xing_lab/aspera/xuy/snakemake_ESPRESSO_reference/references ./`
+5. Download reference genome sequence and put it into the 'references' folder: https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/gencode.v34lift37.annotation.gtf.gz
 6. Modify some absolute file paths in [snakemake_config.yaml](snakemake_config.yaml).
-    + In this project, we mainly have two system: `brain sample + SIRVset4` and `SH-SY5Y cell + SIRVset4`.
+    + In this project, we mainly have three sample groups: `brain sample + SIRVset4`, `SH-SY5Y cell + SIRVset4` and 'BRCA cell lines'.
-    + Both configure files are pre-defined in the `Config_for_each_system`, then the desired `snakemake_config.yaml` should be copied into main folder.
+    + Configure files of 'Brain' and 'SH-SY5Y' samples are pre-defined in the `Config_for_each_system`.
+When performing the analysis, the desired `snakemake_config.yaml` should be copied into main folder.
     + The `visualization_path` and `conda_wrapper` of `snakemake_config.yaml` should be modified accordingly.

 #### Usage